edgepointlearning/edgepointlearning.github.io/collections/_posts/2018-11-14-benefits-of-experiential-learning.md

 * Allows for accurate assessment of skills

-{% asset 'blog/2018-11-14-benefits-of-experiential-learning-infographic.jpg'
-  alt='Major Benefits Of Experiential Learning' magick:resize='1170' @pic %}
+{% picture blog-wide blog/2018-11-14-benefits-of-experiential-learning-infographic.jpg --alt Major Benefits Of Experiential Learning %}

 ### Develops capacity to adapt to new situations